mattwarren/mattwarren.github.io/_posts/2016-12-14-Why-is-Reflection-slow.md

 ### Option 1 - Cache PropertyInfo

 Next up, we can gain a small speed boost by keeping a reference to the `PropertyInfo`, rather than fetching it each time.
-But we're still much slower than accessing the property directly, which demonstrates that there is a considerable cost in the 'invokation' part of reflection.
+But we're still much slower than accessing the property directly, which demonstrates that there is a considerable cost in the 'invocation' part of reflection.

 ``` csharp
 // Setup code, done only once